You have money to put into Bitcoin. Should you buy all at once, or spread your purchases over weeks and months?

 Lump sum is the stronger strategy when specific conditions align:

 • You have strong conviction and a long time horizon.
-If you've done your research, understand Bitcoin's volatility, and plan to hold for 5-10+ years, the mathematical edge of lump sum becomes meaningful.
-A 10-20% difference in returns compounds significantly over a decade.
+If you have done your research, understand Bitcoin's volatility, and plan to hold for 5-10+ years, lump sum's mathematical edge becomes meaningful.
+A 10-20% return difference compounds hard over a decade.

 • Bitcoin is in a confirmed bear market.
-When the price is down 50-70% from the all-time high, fear is extreme, and sentiment has capitulated, lump-sum buying has historically produced extraordinary returns.
-The 2018 bottom ($3,200), the March 2020 crash ($4,800), and the late 2022 bottom ($15,500) were all exceptional lump-sum entry points.
+When the price is down 50-70% from the all-time high, fear is extreme, and sentiment has capitulated, lump-sum buying has produced strong returns historically.
+The 2018 bottom ($3,200), the March 2020 crash ($4,800), and the late 2022 bottom ($15,500) were all exceptional entry points.
 Our Bitcoin Investment Simulator lets you model these scenarios.

 • You have a windfall.
-An inheritance, a bonus, proceeds from a home sale: if you suddenly have a large sum and you've decided to allocate a portion to Bitcoin, deploying it quickly avoids the "cash drag" of sitting on the sideline while the market moves.
+An inheritance, a bonus, or proceeds from a home sale.
+If you suddenly have a large sum and you have decided to allocate a portion to Bitcoin, deploying it quickly avoids the "cash drag" of sitting on the sideline while the market moves.

-• You can emotionally handle the worst case.
-If Bitcoin dropping 50% after you buy doesn't make you lose sleep or change your plan, lump sum removes the execution risk of DCA (the risk that you stop buying during a crash, which defeats the purpose).
+• You can handle the worst case.
+If a 50% drop after you buy would not change your plan or cost you sleep, lump sum removes DCA's execution risk (the risk that you stop buying during a crash, defeating the purpose).

 Lump sum requires more conviction, more research, and more emotional fortitude.
 When those conditions are met, it tends to produce better returns.
-When they're not, it tends to produce worse outcomes than DCA because of behavioral mistakes.
+When they are not, behavioral mistakes tend to make it produce worse outcomes than DCA.

 The Hybrid Approach